 What to Watch For…

-Many financial experts agree that payday loans in general are predatory and strongly advise against them.
-A $300 loan can quickly turn into a $600-$800 debt after just a couple months.
+Many financial experts agree that payday loans, in general, are predatory and strongly advise against them.
+A $300 loan can quickly turn into a $600-$800 debt after just a couple of months.

 Pros of Payday Loans

 - A cash advance on your paycheck to pay for unexpected immediate expenses

 - Interest rates as high as 400%